NWA Route Smart Liveable Cities

 Explore funding opportunities

 Waag aims to strengthen the Smart Liveable Cities network and further develop the route.
-With a newsletter, we will share relevant information and events, and provide space for sharing project results within the route.
-We will also explore other forms to engage partners and initiatives around the theme Smart Liveable Cities.
-One example is the Smart citizen walk we developed in 2021.
+With a newsletter, we share relevant information, calls, events, and provide space for sharing project results within the route.
+Are you interested in the newsletter?
+Then contact Emma Schep via Emmas [at] waag [dot] org.

 Nationale Wetenschapsagenda